Germany to appoint regional official as defense minister – KION546

 Germany to appoint regional official as defense minister

-BERLIN (AP) — German news agency dpa says Chancellor Olaf Scholz will appoint a regional official as the new defense minister following the resignation of the much-criticized Christine Lambrecht.
-The defense minister-designate, Boris Pistorius, is a member of Scholz’ Social Democrats, and has been serving as interior minister of Lower Saxony since 2013.
-The 62-year-old Pistorius will have to steer the project of modernizing Germany’s military and oversee expanding weapons deliveries to Ukraine.
-Pistorius will also quickly be thrown into the deep end of the new job.
-U.S. Defense Secretary Lloyd Austin is scheduled to visit Berlin this week and then host a meeting of allies at the Ramstein Air Base in western Germany.
+BERLIN (AP) — Chancellor Olaf Scholz says he is appointing a regional official as Germany’s new defense minister following the resignation of the much-criticized Christine Lambrecht.
+The defense minister-designate, Boris Pistorius, is a member of Scholz’ Social Democrats, and has served as interior minister of Lower Saxony state since 2013.
+He is set to take his oath of office on Thursday.
+Pistorius is inheriting the job of steering Germany’s military modernization program and overseeing weapons deliveries to Ukraine.
+Scholz described him on Tuesday as “exactly the right person to lead the Bundeswehr through this change of era.”
+Lambrecht announced her resignation on Monday.
+Critics had long portrayed her as out of her depth.